erha19/eslint-plugin-weex/docs/rules/weex/no-document.md

-# document api is invalid in weex. (vue/weex/no-document)
+# disallow document api is invalid in weex (vue/weex/no-document)

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.